School Readiness: How to Prepare For Starting School

 In this call, the Speech Therapist will:

-Please note: if you're completing this appointment on behalf of a child, they do not need to be present.
+• If you’re completing this appointment on behalf of a child, they do not need to be present.